 Therapy pets include residing cats and residing/visiting dogs.
 Several resident pets came to us from the Potsdam Animal Shelter.
 These pets now enjoy loving attention from staff and patients, and live useful and productive lives.
 Pet therapy provided through shelter adoption has proven to be a win/win situation alike for animals and humans in need of comfort, structure, and care.

 Telephone calls are allowed from 7 a.m. to 10 p.m. only during free time.
 Calls are limited to 10 minutes and are not intended to be made on a daily basis.
-For the first three days of their stay, patients will not be allowed to use a phone, laptop, tablet, or other electronic means of communication.
 All mail may be sent to: 50 Leroy Street Potsdam, NY 13676.

 Upon admission, all patients will receive a patient handbook that will explain accommodations, personal items, and policies in more detail.